LibCrowds/docs/docs/data/introduction.md

 ## Downloads

-All task and contribution data is made avialable for direct download in CSV and JSON formats.
+All task and contribution data is made available for direct download in CSV and JSON formats.
 The structure of each dataset varies according to its purpose.
 For example, the task datasets contain information required to configure each task, whereas the contribution datasets contain the information